BhupeshRathore07/Data-Science-Project--IPL-Win-Predictor/README.md

 ## Conclusion
 Here concluding this project, I had gone through lot data processing techniques which are equally important as modelling.

-Here is the link for the website: https://bhupesh-ipl-win-predictor.herokuapp.com/
+The link for the website has expired after 1 year.